kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/UPGRADE.md

 #### Rich text resolution

-To ensure the resolution is as easy as possible, you could use [@kentico/gatsby-kontent-components](../../gatsby-kontent-components/README.md#rich-text-element-componen).
+To ensure the resolution is as easy as possible, you could use [@kontent-ai/gatsby-kontent-components](../../gatsby-kontent-components/README.md#rich-text-element-componen).
 For URL resolution, you could re-use the implementation from URL slug.
 According to the resolution of images, inline linked items, and components - this resolution gives you the ability to resolve these to React components, not just string-based HTML.

 ### Schema extension options

 After the research, it was detected that many of the features, that were provide by source plugin wan barely used, they have jus slowed down the build time of the site because all fo the that were calculated regardless of their actual usage.
-Since the Kontent GraphQL schema is now fully defined and all data from Kontent is already present in the data model, these features, which basically provided just a facade above the actual data are now removed to provide lightweight build.
+Since the Kontent.ai GraphQL schema is now fully defined and all data from Kontent.ai is already present in the data model, these features, which basically provided just a facade above the actual data are now removed to provide lightweight build.
 And we provide examples, how to include these facade transformations on the form of [Gatsby schema custom customization](https://www.gatsbyjs.org/docs/schema-customization) back.
 The customization could be adjusted exactly for your project needs and boost your build times.

 #### Language variant relationships